 Employees Provident Fund BENEFITS:-

-- Employees covered enjoy a benefit of social security in the form of a non-attachable and non-withdrawable financial nest of eggs to which employer and employees contribute equally.
+Employees covered enjoy the benefit of social security in the form of a non-attachable and non-withdrawable financial nest of eggs to which employer and employees contribute equally.

-- The government had introduced Tax Deducted at Source (TDS) on PF withdrawals in order to discourage premature withdrawals and promote long-term savings.
+The government introduced Tax Deducted at Source (TDS) on PF withdrawals in order to discourage premature withdrawals and promote long-term savings.

 The EPFO allows one to access one’s EPF even during the course of employment.
 Such withdrawals are treated as advances.

 Such advances are allowed only under specific situations- buying a house, repaying a home loan, medical needs, education, the marriage of children, etc.